Quantum phases and spectrum of collective modes in a spin-1 BEC with spin-orbital-angular-momentum coupling

 For the last few years, there has been a growing interest in coupling the orbital angular momentum of atoms' center-of-mass with their internal spin states using a pair of copropagating Laguerre-Gaussian laser beams with opposite winding numbers.
 Commonly known as the spin-orbital-angular-momentum (SOAM) coupling, this feature has been independently demonstrated by two experimental groups by coupling two \cite{zhang2019ground} or three magnetic sub-levels of $F = 1$ manifold of $^{87}$Rb atoms \cite{chen2018spin,chen2018rotating}, thus affirming the validity of earlier theoretical proposals \cite{PhysRevA.92.033615,demarco2015angular,sun2015spin,qu2015quantum,chen2016spin,peng2022spin}.
+There also has been an interest in theoretical models of SOAM coupling inspired by Weyl-type SO coupling \cite{xu2020phase}.
 In the context of SOAM-coupled pseudospin-1/2 BECs, polarized and zero-momentum phases have been observed experimentally.
 Besides these, a stripe, an annular-stripe, a two-vortex molecule, and a vortex-antivortex molecule phases have also been studied theoretically \cite{qu2015quantum,duan2020symmetry,chen2020angular,chiu2020visible}.
 Theoretical studies on the effects of the ring-trapping potential on the annular-stripe phase in SOAM-coupled pseudospin-1/2 condensate have also been carried out \cite{sun2015spin,bidasyuk2022fine}.

 Along with studies on equilibrium ground-state phase diagrams, spectroscopic studies have been carried out on SOAM-coupled pseudospin-1/2 BEC \cite{chen2020angular,vasic2016excitation,chen2020ground}.
 In particular, the low-lying excitation spectrum, including breathing and dipole modes, have been studied for the half-skyrmion and vortex-antivortex phases~\cite{vasic2016excitation,chen2020angular}.
 Additionally, the ground-state phases and excitation spectrum have been studied for pseudospin-1/2 BEC with higher order SOAM coupling~\cite{chen2020ground}.